Château Eza, a 400 year old prince's residence

 In 1994 M. Terry Gilles fell under Chateau Eza's spell and bought the hotel in order to transform it into a luxury place which it is today.
 The Chateau has been decorated with the intention of breathing the life of modern times back into the castle while maintaining the essence of a comfortable home.

 Today, Château Eza is a luxury 5* hotel recognized as one of the most romantic place in the world.
-It is also the site of a Michelin-starred restaurant where the chef's culinary delights are rivalled only by the panoramic views of the French coast.
+It is also the site of its Gourmet restaurant where the chef's culinary delights are rivalled only by the panoramic views of the French coast.